Avoid Work At Home Scams

 - Avoid companies that don’t have a phone or street address.

 Home-based Business Seminars

 Have you seen the infomercial for the FREE home business seminars?
 Have you been tempted to go?
 Have you gone?
-Well, according to the Federal Trade Commission, several companies that offered free seminars and charged $495 for home business “starter kits” were charged with misrepresenting earnings and success rates.
-According to the FTC, at the free home based business seminars, the defendants induced consumers to purchase their home based business starter kits by making claims that each of the business ventures it was selling was proven money-maker.
+According to the Federal Trade Commission, several companies that offered free seminars and charged $495 for home business “starter kits” were charged with misrepresenting earnings and success rates.
+The FTC stated that at the free home based business seminars, the defendants induced consumers to purchase their home based business starter kits by making claims that each of the business ventures it was selling was proven money-maker.
 In fact, few people who purchased these kits made substantial money.
 Further, the FTC reports that the claims made in testimonials do not represent expected results from using the kits.

 While filing of a complaint doesn’t necessarily mean the law has been violated, the commission makes such a complaint when it has “reason to believe” that the law has been violated.
 This situations reminds those of us who have looked or are looking for an easy work-at-home situation to always investigate the companies and products before spending any money.